November 8, 2019

 - Doctoral Research

-AIMC’s doctoral program requires 90 undergraduate semester credits, or you can also take advantage of our Master’s and Dual Degree and get started on your doctoral degree as you complete your Master’s.
+AIMC’s doctoral program requires a California Acupuncture Board approved Masters in Acupuncture, or you can also take advantage of our Masters and Dual Degree and get started on your doctoral degree as you complete your masters.
 As with an education in western medicine, students are expected to complete coursework as well as practical exams and clinical training hours before graduation.

 Benefits of Earning a Degree in Acupuncture

 There are many benefits to earning a degree in integrative medicine, including building up your credentials, skills, and gaining connections you might not come across otherwise.
-An education may better prepare you to sit for the state licensing exam and can provide you with the help and support of colleagues and faculty.
+A Masters education is required to sit for the state licensing exam.
+Our program has had a lot of success preparing students for their board exams as well as preparation for running private practices and joining integrative medicine teams in hospitals or clinics.

 Working toward a degree can also facilitate a focus or specialization in an area.
 You might be interested in women’s health, pediatrics, or physical therapy.
 Educators can help to hone your focus and find your place in the community.